dddrrreee/cs140e-23win/labs/3-gpio/README.md

 6. Finally: Hook up the touch sensor.
 It should work with `3-input.bin` as well.

+If this is your first time working with Raspberry Pis, you're almost done!
+Check the [checkoff guide](./CHECKOFF.md) for what to show us.

+If you took cs107e or you've done this kind of thing before, continue to Part 3.

 ### Part 3: Implement `gpio_set_pullup` and `gpio_set_pulldown`

 **Note: if you don't have any prior experience with Raspberry Pis, this part is